White Front: Rapid growth in California under Interstate

-With a large infusion of cash from its new parent Interstate, White Front was able to rapidly expand throughout the Los Angeles metropolitan area and into the rest of California.
-The company was known for is extravagant grand openings ceremonies which include governmental officials and Hollywood celebrities.
+After receiving cash from its parent Interstate, White Front was able to expand throughout the Los Angeles metropolitan area and into the rest of California.
+The company was known for its opening ceremonies which included governmental officials and Hollywood celebrities.

 In November 1960, White Front opened the third store in their chain at Harbor and Wilken Way in Anaheim.
 Celebrities at the grand opening included the California attorney general Stanley Mosk and actress Marilyn Maxwell.

-The fourth White Front store was opened on Olympic Blvd. in East Los Angeles in October 1961 by converting an existing building that was previously being used as the general offices and also as a warehouse.
+The fourth White Front store was opened on Olympic Blvd. in East Los Angeles in October 1961 by converting an existing building that had been used as its general offices and a warehouse.

 In March 1962, the company opened its fifth store on Azuza Avenue in Covina.
-Grand opening celebrities included were actors Keenan Wynn, Mark Stevens, Gail Davis and Greta Thyssen.
+Grand opening celebrities attending were actors Keenan Wynn, Mark Stevens, Gail Davis and Greta Thyssen.

 The sixth White Front store was opened on Orange Show Road in San Bernardino in October 1962.
 Celebrities included were actors Johnny Weissmuller, Greta Thyssen, Alan Mowbray, and Gail Davis.

 In November 1962, the seventh store was opened at Jefferson and Hauser Blvds. in West Los Angeles.
-Celebrities included were actors Greta Thyssen, Alan Mowbray, Keenan Wynn and Gail Davis.
+Celebrities attending were actors Greta Thyssen, Alan Mowbray, Keenan Wynn and Gail Davis.

 The eighth White Front store was opened on Torrance Blvd. in Torrance in March 1963.
 Celebrities included were actor Ricardo Montalbán, comedian Soupy Sales, actress Gail Davis, actress Mala Powers, and actor Johnny Weissmuller.

 In May 1963, the ninth store was opened on Roscoe Blvd. in Canoga Park.
 Celebrities included were comedian Pinky Lee, comedian Bill Dana, actress Gail Davis, rock duo Jan and Dean, and jazz musician Big Tiny Little.

 The tenth White Front store was opened on Hegenberger Road in Oakland in early October 1963.
 This was the first store to open in Northern California.
 Dignitaries included were California state officials such as Governor Edmund G. Brown Sr., Lieutenant Governor Glenn M. Anderson, and Attorney General Stanley Mosk.
-Celebrities attending included actors Jayne Mansfield, George Jessel, Marvin Miller, Troy Donahue, and Gail Davis.
+Celebrities attending were actors Jayne Mansfield, George Jessel, Marvin Miller, Troy Donahue, and Gail Davis.

 In late October 1963, the chain open its 11th store on Laurel Canyon Blvd. in Pacoima.
-Celebrities included were actors Troy Donahue, Rick Jason and Gail Davis.
+Celebrities included actors Troy Donahue, Rick Jason and Gail Davis.

 The 12th White Front store was opened on Moorpark in San Jose in November 1963.
 This was the second store to open in Northern California.

 In May 1964, the 13th store was opened on El Camino Real in Sunnyvale.
 This was the third store to open in Northern California.